Swiss Tax Guide for Expats 2026: Rates, Deductions & How to Pay Less

 The #1 Deduction Most Expats Miss

 Pillar 3a.
 Contributing CHF 7,258/year to a Pillar 3a account reduces your taxable income franc-for-franc.
 At a marginal rate of 25–35%, that is CHF 1,800–2,500 in savings every year, and the money grows tax-free until retirement.
-Read our Swiss pension system guide to see how all three pillars work together.
+Our Swiss pension system guide explains how all three pillars work together and which account type gives the best return per franc contributed.

 Most countries tax income only.
 Switzerland also levies an annual tax on your net wealth — the total value of your assets minus liabilities, assessed once per year.
 This routinely surprises expats arriving from the UK, Germany, France, or the US.

-Wealth tax (Vermögenssteuer) is set at the cantonal and municipal level.
-Rates are low by absolute standards — typically 0.1% to 1.0% of net wealth per year — but they apply to everything you own worldwide:
+Wealth tax (Vermögenssteuer) is set at cantonal and municipal level.
+Rates are low by absolute standards — typically 0.1% to 1.0% of net wealth per year — but they apply to everything you own worldwide: Swiss bank accounts, foreign bank accounts, real estate (at cantonal tax value), Pillar 2 and 3a balances, and business shareholdings.

 High-net-worth individuals with CHF 2M+ in assets may benefit from exploring lump-sum taxation, a regime available in several cantons that caps liability based on living expenses rather than worldwide income and wealth.